Malahide Castle is a beautiful 12th-century building set on 250 acres of parkland and gardens in the picturesque seaside village of Malahide.

 The accessible parking spaces are in the Main Car Park – make sure you ask for them once you reach.

-Tours with transported included
+Tours with transport

 Most tourists opt for half-day coach tours from Dublin to Malahide Castle because they work out both convenient and cheaper (because you travel as a group).